danielBingham/danielbingham/README.md

 - Infrastructure: Chef, Linux, Linode

 This was a side project I worked on while on sabbatical from Ceros and also doing a lot of volunteering for various non-profits and cooperatives.
 I used it to learn Ruby and Rails.
 I got reasonably far with it, but the primary challege was data ingestion.
-I probably put several hundred hours into it before putting it down when I returned to Ceros.
+I put it down when I returned to Ceros.

 ### Farm to Fridge